Timing diagram of MOV Instruction in Microprocessor

-Given instruction copies the contents of the source register into the destination register and the contents of the source register are not altered.
+Given instruction copy the contents of the source register into the destination register and the contents of the source register are not altered.

 2000: MOV B, C

 - ALE – provides signal for multiplexed address and data bus.
-Only in t1 it used as address bus to fetch lower bit of address otherwise it will be used as data bus.
+Only in t1 is it used as an address bus to fetch a lower bit of address otherwise it will be used as the data bus.

-- WR (low active) – signal is 1 throughout, no data is written by microprocessor.
+- WR (low active) – signal is 1 throughout, no data is written by a microprocessor.

-- IO/M (low active) – signal is 1 in throughout because the operation is performing on memory.
+- IO/M (low active) – signal is 1 throughout because the operation is performing on memory.